IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 Review the contents of the [wsadmin script](https://github.com/IBM/teaching-your-monolith-to-dance/blob/was90/config/cosConfig.py).

 We are going to install the application using a properties file, which is an alternative way to install the application, or apply any configuration.
 The application could also be installed using the `wsadmin` jython script, but we chose to use the properties file to show the two methods configurations can be applied at build time.

-Review the contents of the [properties file](https://github.com/IBM/teaching-your-monolith-to-dance/blob/was90/config/app-update.props).
-The first block specifies Application resource type, followed by the properties, including the location of the ear file:
+Let's review the contents of the [properties file](https://github.com/IBM/teaching-your-monolith-to-dance/blob/was90/config/app-update.props).
+The first block specifies Application resource type, followed by the property values, including the location of the ear file:

 ```
 ResourceType=Application